 - Temporary seeding provides protection for only one growing season.
-After that time, more permanent measures should be initiated. - Seed is subject to being washed away during establishment period. - Be aware that certain annual grasses may still out-compete permanent seeding even after the end of their life expectancy.
-This will require the residue from the annuals to be disked up and the soil prepared for permanent seeding.
+After that time, more permanent measures should be initiated. - Seed is subject to being washed away during establishment period.

 - Loosen all soil that has been compacted, crusted, or hardened. - Test soil to determine liming and fertilization requirements.
-In the absence of a soil test, apply according to local soil conservation district's or a local nursery's direction. - Spread available topsoil over unfavorable soil conditions, especially exposed subsoil. - On slopes, the surface will require roughening, mulching, or both, depending on grade (see Mulching and Surface Roughening). - Apply seed uniformly. - Plant grass seed 1/4 inch deep (normal depth). - Water as needed.
+In the absence of a soil test, apply according to local soil conservation district's or a local nursery's direction. - Spread available topsoil over unfavorable soil conditions, especially exposed subsoil. - On slopes, the surface will require roughening, mulching, or both, depending on grade (see Mulching and Surface Roughening). - · Apply seed uniformly. - Plant grass seed 1/4 inch deep (normal depth). - Water as needed.